Revita — frequently asked questions

 Note, when you register, you create a user name, by which other users can see you in the system.
 Your email address is used for registration only, and is not published or revealed in any way — it is completely safe.

 All stories you upload to your private library are visible only to you.
 There is no way anyone else can look inside your private library.

-Old Revita (discontinued in 2020) allowed sharing stories with your friends — that will be enabled soon in the new Revita: you can choose a particular story and send it to a friend; if the friend accepts, it will appear in her own private library.
+You can now share stories with your friends — you can choose a particular story and send it to a friend; if the friend accepts it, it will appear in her own private library.